5 nights from: $1195 Single Supplement: FREE

 This morning, we visit Cathedral Square, the central plaza in Riobamba.
 Then we take a ride on the Devil's Nose (Nariz del Diablo in Spanish) section of Ecuador's Trans-Andean Railway, where the tracks make switchbacks to work their way through steep mountain terrain.
 This section of the railway was a feat of engineering originally built to solve the problem of running trains from the high-altitude capital of Quito to Guayaquil on Ecuador's Pacific Coast.
 Over the years, other parts of the Trans-Andean Railroad have fallen into disuse, but the tracks along the steep Devil's Nose section continue to provide a thrilling ride.

 Following the train ride, we travel by motorcoach to Cuenca.
-We’ll have a boxed lunch en route.
-Dinner is included this evening.
+We'll have a boxed lunch en route.
+Dinner is included this evening at a local restaurant.

 We'll enjoy an included lunch, and then in mid-afternoon take a short ride to San Pedro de los Olivos, where we visit a workshop to see the hand-woven shawls called macanas being made.
 We return to our hotel in Cuenca afterwards.
 Dinner is on your own this evening.

-You have the morning at leisure to make your own discoveries in Quito; lunch is on your own.
-In the afternoon, we'll visit the colorful Inaquito produce market and then head to the Inti Nan Museum.
-Inti Nan is the Quechua phrase for “Path of the Sun,” and the museum contains replicas of indigenous sun temples and other interesting artifacts—not to mention the fact that the equator actually runs through the museum.
-This evening, we celebrate our discoveries at a Farewell Dinner, then transfer to the airport for our return flight to the U.S.
+Today, we'll visit the Inti Nan Museum, located on the equator.
+Inti Nan is the Quechua phrase for “Path of the Sun,” and the museum contains replicas of indigenous sun temples and other interesting artifacts.
+You'll have a free afternoon to make discoveries on your own in Quito.
+This evening, you'll transfer to the airport for your flight home to the U.S.